karanpratapsingh/react-native-boilerplate/README.md

 ### iOS

-Run the following commands to install pods and run the app on iPhone 6 simulator (can be changed via `package.json` scripts)
+Run the following commands to install pods and run the app on iPhone 6 simulator (device can be changed via `package.json` scripts)
 ```
 yarn run cocoapods
 yarn run ios